adamheins/xacrodoc/README.md

 ## Development

 Tests use `pytest`.
-Ensure that the catkin workspace's setup file has been sourced to make the package available.
+Ensure that the catkin workspace's setup file has been sourced to make the package available, then do:
 ```
 cd tests
 pytest .